dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/naming-conventions.md

 ### Naming conventions in design applications

 We don't have a naming convention for design files in Figma.
-However, it is encouraged to name your design file frames and interface designs with clear logical names in english.
+However, it is encouraged to name your design file frames and interface designs with clear logical names in English.

-However, in order to maintain consistency, in Figma we name Pages and Frames (canvases) with the first letter capitalized.
+However, to maintain consistency, in Figma we name Pages and Frames (canvases) with the first letter capitalized.

 Example of a Figma Page name: